A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Conclusions and discussions

-Experimental investigations into the MeOH acceleration mechanism suggest that MeOH preferentially reacts with TeA to form intermediates, which subsequently react with HD to produce Te-diol-MeOH compounds.
+Experimental investigations into the MeOH-mediated mechanism suggest that MeOH preferentially reacts with TeA to form intermediates, which subsequently react with HD to produce Te-diol-MeOH compounds.
 During post-reaction MeOH removal, the Te-diol-MeOH compounds convert into more stable Te-diol compounds.
-These observations demonstrate MeOH's dual role as both solvent and catalyst.
+These observations demonstrate MeOH's dual role: serving as a solvent while exerting a catalytic effect.
 Subsequent optimization established an optimal MeOH dosage range of n$_\mathrm{MeOH}$:n$_\mathrm{Te}$ = (80$\sim$100):1.

-The role of organic amine DDA was investigated.
-Beyond accelerating the reaction, DDA functions as a stabilizer for Te-diol compounds.
-For 1\% Te-LAB solutions, the spectral quality progressively deteriorates without DDA, showing a monthly absorbance increase of 0.001 at 430 nm.
-With DDA addition, the spectra maintain long-term stability, exhibiting a reduced monthly absorbance increase of 0.0001 at 430 nm (approaching the instrument detection limit).
+DDA plays a crucial role as a stabilization agent in the Te-LAB solution prepared from Te-HD.
+Without DDA, the 1\% Te-LAB solution deteriorates with a monthly absorbance increase on the order of $(10\pm0.1)\times10^{-4}$ at 430 nm.
+With DDA, stability is maintained, reducing this rate to $(1\pm0.1)\times10^{-4}$ or lower.
+These represent preliminary results from small-scale laboratory synthesis, and there remains room for further optimization and improvement.
 Experimental results indicate an optimal DDA dosage range of n$_\mathrm{DDA}$:n$_\mathrm{Te}$ = (0.2$\sim$0.3):1.
-Two DDA incorporation methods were developed: addition during synthesis or during Te-loaded sample preparation.
+Two DDA incorporation methods were applied: addition during synthesis or during Te-loaded sample preparation.
 To date, both methods demonstrate comparable effectiveness in stabilizing Te-LAB solutions, though post-synthesis addition better maintains consistent DDA concentrations.
 Preliminary mechanistic studies on DDA's stabilizing effects have been conducted, with detailed results to be reported subsequently.

+The resulting scintillators exhibit exceptional optical properties: the optimal Te-LAB sample demonstrates an attenuation length of 20.1 $\pm$ 1.1 m at 1\% Te loading.
+Long-term stability monitoring of 1\% and 3\% Te-LAB solutions confirms maintained spectral stability over approximately one year.
+However, the light yield is substantially affected by Te-loading; although it is comparable to that of the type I loading method reported in Ref. ~\cite{SNO+:2023}, it remains lower than the light yield of the Te-LS obtained via their type II loading method.